sentioxyz/docs/best-practices/upgrade-sdk-version.md

+---
-# 🔍 Upgrade SDK Version
+title: 🔍 Upgrade SDK Version
+categorySlug: best-practices
+hidden: false
+---

 You can upgrade your SDK version by modifying `package.json`